marko-js/markojs.com-legacy/src/blog-posts/published/2016-03-16-announcing-marko-v3.md

 });
 ```

 Marko has always been designed to have strong support for building UI components that encapsulate rendering logic, client-side behavior and styling.
 [Marko Widgets](http://markojs.com/docs/marko-widgets/) is a UI component building library that uses Marko templates as the view.
 Marko Widgets offers advanced features like DOM diffing/patching, batched updates, stateful & stateless widgets, declarative event binding, and efficient event delegation.
 Marko, combined with Marko Widgets, is a very compelling solution for building high performance web applications with a universal/isomorphic UI components-based architecture.
 Marko Widgets adopted many of the great ideas promoted by the React team.
-The differences between Marko Widgets and React mainly centers around the view definition (Marko templates vs JSX/VDOM) and both work equally well with application state containers such as [Redux](https://github.com/reactjs/redux).

 Finally, Marko is well-supported in all major web frameworks (including [Express](/docs/marko/express/), [Koa](/docs/marko/koa/) and [Hapi](/docs/marko/hapi/)).
 Since the Marko compiler produces CommonJS modules as output, Marko templates can easily be rendered in all web browsers using a JavaScript module bundler such as [Lasso.js](https://github.com/lasso-js/lasso), [Browserify](http://browserify.org/) and [Webpack](https://webpack.github.io/).